Fraternity of Communion and Liberation

 ALSO KNOWN AS

 Communion and Liberation

-The life of the Fraternity is lived through the free formation of groups of men and women of all conditions and states of life, whose friendship and communion are based upon their common commitment to move forward together towards holiness, which they acknowledge to be the genuine purpose of human existence.
-The association is guided by the President and by the Central Diakonia, of which all the international leaders are members, and the officials in all the various areas in which it is present, and representatives of the other entities that have emerged from the CL charism: the Memores Domini Lay Association (see page 197); the priestly Fraternity of the Missionaries of St Charles Borromeo; the Congregation of the Sisters of Charity of the Assumption.
-In the dioceses, the diocesan leader is assisted by a Diakonia and by a spiritual Assistant appointed by the local Bishop acting on a proposal by the Fraternity President.
-Since 1997, the Communion and Liberation International Centre has been operating in Rome, as the liaison centre linking all the parts of the movement worldwide.
+Members of the Fraternity are men and women of all conditions and states who find in CL their path to holiness in service to the Church.
+They can form groups where their friendship and communion in journeying together are in closer proximity.
+The leadership of the association is entrusted to the President and the Central Diakonia.
+It is made up of the international leaders, those responsible for the various areas of presence and representatives of the entities that have emerged from the CL charism (the Lay Association Memores Domini; the Priestly Fraternity of the Missionaries of St Charles Borromeo; the Congregation of the Sisters of Charity of the Assumption).
+In the dioceses, the diocesan leader is assisted by a diakonia and a spiritual assistant appointed by the local bishop acting on a proposal by the Fraternity President.
+Since 1997, the International Centre of Communion and Liberation has been working in Rome to facilitate the service of the Fraternity to the Pope and the universal Church.

 Centro Internazionale di Comunione e Liberazione

 Tel. [+39]06 44252752 - Fax 06 44252544